Course Outline

 This assessment has two components:

-Task 3A: Mid semester exam (20%, limited open book, held in class (Week 7 Workshop)).
+Task 3A: Mid trimester exam (20%, limited open book, held in class (Week 6).

-Task 3B: End of semester exam (30%, limited open book, held in class (Week 13 Workshop)).
+Task 3B: End of trimester exam (30%, limited open book, held in class (Week 12).

-The mid semester exam (Task 3A) will allow you to demonstrate your knowledge, practical skills and understanding of topics including prokaryotic and eukaryotic cells, the cell membrane, the introduction to cell metabolism, cell communication and the cell cycle.
+The mid trimester exam (Task 3A) will allow you to demonstrate your knowledge, practical skills and understanding of topics including prokaryotic and eukaryotic cells, the cell membrane, the introduction to cell metabolism, cell communication and the cell cycle.

-The end of semester exam (Task 3B) will allow you to demonstrate your knowledge, practical skills and understanding of topics including genetics and the basis of inheritance, molecular cell biology (DNA, RNA and protein), cells to tissues and the introduction to developmental cell biology.
+The end of trimester exam (Task 3B) will allow you to demonstrate your knowledge, practical skills and understanding of topics including genetics and the basis of inheritance, molecular cell biology (DNA, RNA and protein), cells to tissues and the introduction to developmental cell biology.

 Both examinations will consist of various question types including multiple choice, fill in the blank and short answer style questions across both theory and practical elements of the course content.
 Further details will be provided on Canvas.